Chapter 3: The Blue Garden

 Sal looked at her, blinked once, then again—and ran.

 “Sal!” she called, panic rising in her chest as she ran after him, following the curve of the island into a place she had never seen before.
+She was getting really upset with him and wondered why he was making her round around this place.

 And then she saw it.

-She turned and began walking back the way she had come, her heart still pounding, hoping she could find her way out, and this time Sal followed her.
-As they moved through the trees, she noticed he was carrying something—her pearl necklace.
-She stopped.
-He stopped too.
+She looked at the horse as he walked away for a few minutes, letting the sounds of the waves bring her back into reality.
+Then she began walking back the way she had come, her heart still pounding, hoping she could find her way out, and this time Sal followed her.

 And then she heard him.
 Not out loud, but inside her mind.